Holidays Calendar for May 7, 2017

 • 1966 Died: Stanisław Jerzy Lec, Polish poet and aphorist, one of the greatest writers of post-war Poland.
 He is known for lyrical poetry and skeptical philosophical-moral aphorisms, often with a political subtext.

 • 1964 A suicidal passenger shot the pilot and co-pilot of Pacific Air Lines Flight 773 en route from Reno to San Francisco, USA.
-The aircraft crashed near San Ramon, California, all 44 people aboard died.
+The aircraft crashed near San Ramon, California; all 44 people aboard died.

 • 1951 Died: Warner Baxter, American actor and singer, best remembered for role as The Cisco Kid in In Old Arizona.
 He frequently played charismatic Latin bandit types in westerns.

 • 1946 Tokyo Telecommunications Engineering was founded with around 20 employees.
-The enterprise later changed its name to modern world-known Sony.
+The enterprise later changed its name to the modern world-known Sony.

 • 1920 Soviet Russia recognized the independence of the Democratic Republic of Georgia only to invade it six months later.

-• 1901 Born: Gary Cooper, American actor and singer, a major star movie from the end of the silent film era through the end of the golden age of Classical Hollywood.
+• 1901 Born: Gary Cooper, American actor and singer, a major star movie from the end of the silent film era through the end of the Golden Age of Classical Hollywood.

 • 1867 Born: Władysław Reymont, Polish author, Nobel Prize laureate for his great national epic The Peasants.